The problem

 Whether you’re using curl, the Python SDK, the CLI, or MCP tools inside an AI coding assistant — the primitives are the same.
 Delega handles the coordination so your agents can focus on the work.

-→ Full API documentation
+→ Historical documentation